Disallowance and reservation in Canada: 1881–1896: Macdonald, Abbot, Thompson, Bowell and Tupper

-Another common theme for disallowance during the period of 1881–1896 was provincial enactments that conflicted with Dominion policy, most of which were outside of the powers of the provincial Legislatures.
-Nearly half of the 38 enactments disallowed during this period were because the enactments interfered with Dominion railway policy.
+Another common theme for disallowance during the period of 1881–1896 was provincial acts that conflicted with Dominion policy, most of which were outside of the powers of the provincial legislatures.
+Nearly half of the 38 acts disallowed during this period were because the acts interfered with Dominion railway policy.
 Macdonald disallowed 13 railway charters issued by the fledgling provincial government of Manitoba between 1882 and 1887. the Manitoba government under Premier John Norquay felt that high freight rates were caused by the Canadian Pacific Railway's monopoly, and sought to construct railways connected to the United States border.
-However, the Macdonald government had previously provided a monopoly to the Canadian Pacific Railway, not permitting any east–west line to be built south of the Canadian Pacific line in Western Canada, this was to protect Canadian Pacific from competition, and support the Macdonald's National Policy.
-Ten of the disallowed enactments infringed on the Canadian Pacific monopoly directly by chartering competing companies, while two other enactments generally promoted railway construction in Manitoba against the interests of the federal government.
-James R. Mallory notes the successive disallowances by Macdonald for the Manitoba railway charters hampered what should have been an alliance between conservatives Macdonald and Norquay.
+However, the Macdonald government had previously provided a monopoly to the Canadian Pacific Railway, not permitting any east–west line to be built south of the Canadian Pacific line in Western Canada, this was to protect Canadian Pacific from competition, and support Macdonald's National Policy.
+Ten of the disallowed acts infringed on the Canadian Pacific monopoly directly by chartering competing companies, while two other acts generally promoted railway construction in Manitoba against the interests of the federal government.
+James R. Mallory notes the successive disallowances by Macdonald for the Manitoba railway charters hampered what should have been an alliance between Conservatives Macdonald and Norquay.
 Norquay subsequently lost the confidence of his party and resigned in 1887, and the Manitoba Liberal Party under Thomas Greenway took power in the 1888 election.
 Soon afterward, the Canadian Pacific Railway monopoly was removed in exchange for a financial bailout by the Macdonald government.

-Provincial governments were not pleased with what they saw as the increasing interference of the federal government in provincial autonomy, and held the first Interprovincial Conference in Quebec City in October 1887 to discuss the issue, the meeting site was symbolic as had previously hosted the 1864 Conference that laid the basis for the British North America Act.
-Amongst the issues discussed at the conference was the removal of the federal power of disallowance, to which Quebec Premier Honoré Mercier spoke to as an unnecessary power and that issues of constitutionality of laws "falls naturally within the jurisdiction of the courts".
+Provincial governments were not pleased with what they saw as the increasing interference of the federal government in provincial autonomy, and held the first Interprovincial Conference in Quebec City in October 1887 to discuss the issue; the meeting site was symbolic as it had previously hosted the 1864 Conference that laid the basis for the British North America Act.
+Amongst the issues discussed at the conference was the removal of the federal power of disallowance.
+Quebec Premier Honoré Mercier spoke of it as an unnecessary power and claimed that issues of constitutionality of laws "fall[] naturally within the jurisdiction of the courts".
 Manitoba Premier Norquay, frustrated by repeated disallowance of railway charters, also challenged the federal powers.
-The 1887 conference passed two resolutions, one calling for amendments to the British North America Act removing the power of disallowance over topics within the provincial sphere of section 92, and a second resolution calling on the federal government to seek a judicial opinion on each case of disallowance, which would be open to appeal.
-Macdonald and the federal government were invited to the conference but chose not to attend, the governments of British Columbia and Prince Edward Island which were allies of Macdonald also declined to attend.
-No action was taken on the first resolution, but Parliament led by a motion by Edward Blake moved to permit the governor general to provide the option to refer these matters to the court for an opinion in 1890, however, without the right of an appeal.
+The 1887 conference passed two resolutions, one calling for amendments to the British North America Act removing the power of disallowance over topics within the provincial sphere of Section 92, and a second resolution calling on the federal government to seek a judicial opinion on each case of disallowance, which would be open to appeal.
+Macdonald and the federal government were invited to the conference but chose not to attend, the Macdonald's allies in the governments of British Columbia and Prince Edward Island also declined to attend.
+No action was taken on the first resolution, but Parliament led by a motion by Edward Blake moved to permit the governor general to provide the option to refer these matters to the court for an opinion in 1890, but without the right of an appeal.